As of December 2015, Photics software (apps, books and games) follows a strict code of honor.

 - Photics Software Does Not Track You – Software created by Photics does not “phone home” or collect personal data.
 If you’re buying a copy of Photics software, that’s awesome!
 It makes me happy that you appreciate my work enough to pay for it.
 You should not be penalized for that.
 You should not have to give up your privacy for that.
 (Note: Photics software may contain a hyperlink back to photics.com.
 No special tracking is added to the hyperlink.
-Apps on the iTunes App Store and the Mac App Store may send anonymized data back to Apple and to the developer of the software.
+Apps from the iTunes App Store and the Mac App Store may send anonymized data back to Apple and to the developer of the software.
 You can update your device settings… https://support.apple.com/en-us/HT202100 …to disable the “Share With App Developers” settings.)

 - Photics Software Does Not Require Internet Access – Once you download the Photics software, you should be good to go.